zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 Where:

-- string - information to be inserted,
+- `string` - information to be inserted
-- array - dynamic array to accept information.
+- `array` - dynamic array to accept information

 For instance: